 Aji no Meisaku: 5 Popular Flavors of Manju Cake

-When it comes to traditional Japanese sweets or “Wagashi (和菓子)“, “Manju (まんじゅう)” is one of the most consumed confections in Japan, which we often enjoy as an afternoon snack with hot green tea.
+When it comes to traditional Japanese sweets or Wagashi, “Manju (まんじゅう)” is one of the most consumed confections in Japan, which we often enjoy as an afternoon snack with green tea.

-If you are a Manju beginner, there is a recommended item for you with 5 popular flavors of Anko sweetened bean paste, which I actually bought today for the blog article.
+If you are a Manju beginner, there is a recommended item for you with 5 popular flavors of Anko paste, which I bought this time for this blog article.

 Marukyo Aji no Meisaku (丸京 味の銘作)